Sessions 29 & 30

 Sessions 29 and 30 focus on crash avoidance skills that incorporate vision, steering, and vehicle braking techniques.
 Conduct the following drills in a large, level parking lot free of obstacles.
 Place cones or other “targets” at selected locations on the lot.
-The new driver will practice compensating for side to side, front to rear, and rear to front vehicle weight shifts that affect vehicle performance.
+The new driver will practice compensating for side to side, front to rear, and rear to front vehicle weight shifts that affect vehicle balance and performance.

 Straight-line Braking Drill

 Once your teen reaches 15-20 mph, instruct him or her to stop in the shortest distance possible.
 Sudden braking causes the vehicle load to shift from the rear to the front wheels.
 If the brakes lock, coach your teen to release just enough pressure to get the wheels rolling again.
 Once they are rolling again, have the novice driver reapply part of the brake pressure.
 If the vehicle is equipped with anti-lock brakes and goes into the hard braking mode, coach your teen to maintain pressure on the brake pedal even if the pedal vibrates or makes a grinding sound.
 Practice this drill several times.
 Measure the differences in the stopping distances.

 In an area free of obstacles, set up a series of cones or other markers to simulate a curve in the roadway.
 Ask your teen to decrease the vehicle’s speed to increase control prior to entering the curve, to visually target the exit point, and to accelerate midway through the curve.
 Now have your teen approach the curve without reducing speed, and coach the driver to try to maintain/regain vehicle balance.
 Do this exercise several times to reinforce the importance of reducing speed before entering a curve.